espruino/EspruinoDocs/info/FAQ.md

 Very.
 Because it is event based, the Espruino interpreter can put itself to sleep when it knows no action is required.

 This means that code written for Espruino will be substantially more power efficient than the same code written in C, unless the C programmer has explicitly added code to enter low power sleep modes.

-Currently, when sleeping, Espruino uses roughly 1/3 of the power that it does when it is busy, however when 'deep sleeping' it can use as little as 20 microamps - see the [[Power Consumption]] page for more information.
+[[Power Consumption]] depends on the board you're using, but for a device like [Puck.js](/Puck.js) power consumption when idle can be as little as 3uA (0.000003 Amps).

 How much power can I supply from Espruino's Pins?